A Materialist thinks about yoga

 This argument reminds me of Carl Sagan's famous quote, "We are made of star-stuff" (The Cosmic Connection: An Extraterrestrial Perspective).
 As Sagan's quote suggests, we are part of a constantly changing material world; we are literally made of stuff expelled by the explosions of millions of stars; but that does not force one to conclude that there must be something beyond the stars.
 It's actually much easier to accept and understand materialism (and existence) when one understands that matter is never destroyed, only transformed.
 Science tells us that atoms don't cease to be, and various forces (gravity, dark matter, quanta) always exist.

 If we turn to other religions, one of the most important tenets of Buddhism, one of the Four Noble Truths, is that attachment leads to suffering, and all is impermanent.
-Most Buddhists do not believe in god or spirit, but they do accept impermanence and constant change (and like Main's explanation of maya, they see attachment to permanence as the primary source of suffering).
+Many Buddhists do not believe in god or spirit, but they do accept impermanence and constant change (and like Main's explanation of maya, they see attachment to permanence as the primary source of suffering).

-Main had an experience, that for him, convinced him of the existence of "Spirit" beyond maya.
+Main had an experience that, for him, convinced him of the existence of "Spirit" beyond maya.
 During a particularly intense yoga experience, he found himself confronted with the material world:

 "As I went deeper and deeper into the pose, the tree began to change form.
 It seemed to melt into its surroundings.
 There was no distinction between the tree and the grove or between the tree and the earth that sustained it.
 Then I felt my body changing and becoming one with the tree....The whole physical universe became fluid, and time and space lost all meaning for me.
 I knew in that moment that the tree was Spirit masquerading as a tree, and I was Spirit disguised as a human" (pg.
 18).
 He concludes, "understanding maya doesn't make the physical a bad thing.
 It allows us to step back and appreciate its beauty without having it blind us to our true nature as the eternal Atman" (pg.
 19).